MarlonBair/MarlonBair/README.md

 ## Hi there 👋

-I'm Marlon, studying Computer Science Class of 2025 and aspiring Software Engineer.
+I'm Marlon, an aspiring Software Engineer and Class of 2025 CS student @ The University of San Francisco.

 ### Experience: